 Other ways to build up your bones

 If you’re thinking 12 seconds is a long time to spend on one step, you’re not wrong—it’s unlikely to be a comfortable pace to walk around the block.
-In a way, standing on one leg for 12 seconds is more like a balance challenge akin to what you might practice in yoga or tai chi.
-That’s not a coincidence: Both modalities have been shown to promote bone strength.
+In fact, standing on one leg for 12 seconds is more like a balance challenge akin to what you might practice in yoga or tai chi.
+That’s not a coincidence: Both modalities have been shown to be top bone health exercises that can complement walking for bone health.

 Experts at Harvard Medical School have found that the slow movements involved in the Chinese martial art of tai chi can improve balance, reducing the risk of falls, and may even protect against age-related bone loss.

-In addition to boosting bone density, the asanas (poses) involved in yoga have been shown to improve posture, balance, strength, and range of motion, as well as refine coordination, he says.
-“Furthermore, unlike the medications, [yoga] can be continued for as many years as one lives.”
+In addition to boosting bone density, the asanas (poses) involved in yoga have been shown to improve posture, balance, strength, and range of motion, as well as refine coordination, he says, which means you're less at risk of a dangerous fall.
+“Furthermore, unlike the medications, [yoga] can be continued for as many years as one lives,” Dr. Fishman adds.

 So get your sweat on in different ways on different days; your skeleton will thank you.